ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     Means to obtain the RP registration details are specific to the OP and not covered here.
 For example, you can consult the [Registering OAuth 2.0 Clients With the Authorization Service](https://backstage.forgerock.com/docs/am/6/oauth2-guide/#register-oauth2-client) guide on creating and obtaining client credentials and scopes for an RP registered with ForgeRock Access Management.

-    > You could also refer to the [ForgeRock example](#full) section, where the process of registering a client is described in the context of a running ForgeRock platform sample.
+    > You could also refer to the [ForgeRock example](#full) section, where the process of registering a client is described in the context of a running ForgeRock platform instance.

     For the purpose of this example, we will use a private-use URI scheme for the redirection URI: `com.forgeops.ios-appauth-basic:/oauth2/forgeops/redirect`.